datmt/spring-boot-demo-english/demo-orm-jpa/README.md

 # spring-boot-demo-orm-jpa
-> 此 demo 主要演示了 Spring Boot 如何使用 JPA 操作数据库，包含简单使用以及级联使用。
+> This demo demonstrates how Spring Boot can use JPA to manipulate databases, including simple use as well as cascading use.

-## 主要代码
+## Main code

 ### pom.xml